smallg0at/VideoNotes/readme.md

 simply open `VideoNotes.html` in any browser or serve on a server.

-Internet Explorer is not supported.
+Internet Explorer is supported, but its scripts should be compiled from main.mjs with `npm run babel` first.

 ### node.js (nw.js)